deisy-s/PrimariaFIM/README.md

 ## Description
 <p>
-  This project was developed as a free of charge system for an elementary school that needed help managing grades and SisAT assessment results, as well as generating documents with these results.
-The Windows application was built using C# and a MySQL database.
-  <br><br>
-  The system recognizes two types of users: Principal and Teachers.
-When logged in as a Principal, the user can: modify their information, view student lists for each grade, manage teachers, view assessment results, and generate a graph of the schools' overall performance to compare results with past periods.
-When logged in as a Teacher, the user can: modify their information, manage students, record grades by period, generate a document with the grades for the specified period, record assessment results, and finally, generate a document and graph with the recorded assessment results.
+  This application is a specialized administrative solution developed as a pro-bono project for an elementary school.
+It streamlines the management of academic grades and SisAT (Sistema de Alerta Temprana) assessment results, replacing manual tracking with a robust C# and MySQL desktop environment.
+The system features a tailored user experience through Role-Based Access Control, ensuring that data integrity is maintained while providing both administrative oversight for the Principal and classroom tools for Teachers.
 </p>

 ## Project functionalities
-- Login for different types of users
-- Teacher CRUD
-- Student CRUD
-- Save and view student grades
+### **Advanced Access Control**
+- **Dual-Role Authentication:** Dedicated login portals for Principals and Teachers, with specific permissions for each profile
+- **Profile Management:** Users can securely update their personal information within the system

+### **Administrative and Academic Management**
+- **Faculty Administration (Principal only):** Comprehensive CRUD (Create, Read, Update, Delete) operations to manage the teacher directory
+- **Student Administration (Teacher only):** Comprehensive CRUD (Create, Read, Update, Delete) operations to manage student lists, ensuring accurate tracking for each grade and classroom

+### **Academic Tracking and SisAT Assessments**
-- Save and view student results on SisAT assessments
+- **Grade Management:** Record and view student academic performance organized by specific periods
-- Generate a PDF file with grades
-- Generate a PDF file and graph with results from SisAT assessments
+- **SisAT Evaluation:** Specialized module to capture and monitor results from Early Warning System (SisAT) assessments

+### **Automated Reporting and Data Visualization**
+- **Dynamic PDF Generation:** Automatically export grade sheets and SisAT evaluation documents for official use
+- **Performance Analytics**
+  - **For Teachers:** Generate individual classroom graphs to visualize class progress
+  - **For Principals:** Generate school-wide performance graphs to compare current results with historical periods

 ## Technologies used
 - C#